philipwfowler/alchembed-tutorial/README.md

 # An ALCHEMBED tutorial.

-## Pre-release notes (to be modified)
+## Release notes

 One can obtain this tutorial from two places.

 1. As a tarball as part of the Supplementary Information of the *ALCHEMBED* paper.
 This version is therefore easier to find and will be maintained indefinitely, but will not evolve with time.
+The paper and supporting information is availaible from here: [doi:10.1021/ct501111d][http://dx.doi.org/10.1021/ct501111d]
 2. As an open GitHub repository.
 Changes will be made to this repository with time to reflect e.g. changes in GROMACS functionality.

 To obtain the repository, assuming you have git installed, issue.